Lifestyle Remedies to Reduce Snoring

 Dr. Mike will listen to your description of snoring, then perform an exam and necessary tests to determine what’s causing your snoring.
 He will then help you find the ideal snoring treatment for you.
 This might mean a referral to a doctor who deals with your type of snoring.

-When appropriate, Dr. Mike will fit you with an anti-snoring appliance.
+When appropriate, Dr. Mike will fit you with an anti-snoring appliance, commonly described as a night guard.
 This will help you breathe easily and quietly.
 It’s customized for comfort and to avoid causing bite problems.
 He might also recommend myofunctional therapy to further reduce the severity of your snoring.

 Effective Snoring Treatment in Columbus, OH